carloscastillom/portfolioProject/Readme.md

 ToDo

--Update Resume with real Data Data Analysis Skills - Web developement Skills - Languages -Portfolio, Change "Learn More Button"
+- Update Resume with real Data Data Analysis Skills - Web developement Skills - Languages
+- Portfolio, Change "Learn More Button"
--Update the height of the projects (Add 3 ?)
+- Update the height of the projects (Add 3 ?)
--check how it looks 4 in Areas of interest
+- check how it looks 4 in Areas of interest